-This special developmental arm brought forth innovations that were unmatched by anyone in the industry at the time and mixed them with traits in which everyone had come to know and love about Ford engineering.
-In its incredible two-decade-plus run, SVT produced a number of memorable builds, while adding to the great legacies of the Ford Mustang and F-150 respectively.
+This special developmental arm brought forth innovations that were unmatched by anyone in the industry at the time and mixed them with traits that everyone had come to know and love about Ford engineering.
+In its incredible two-decade-plus run, SVT produced a number of memorable builds, while adding to the great legacies of the Ford Mustang and F-150.

 This piece takes a full in-depth look at the history of Ford SVT, the SVT cars and trucks that were produced, and the division’s overall legacy.

 The Special Vehicle Team first came together in 1991; one year later, the unit’s first two projects made their grand debut at the ’92 Chicago Auto Show.
 While the Windy City mainstay was uneventful for all parties in 1991, the Special Vehicle Team ensured that the 1992 rendition of the show would be one in which the masses would talk about for years to come.